Governor Livingston High School: GLTV

 The Berkeley Heights local access cable channel (GLTV) Comcast: 34 / FiOS: 47 broadcasts from the Governor Livingston Television Studio; the station is run almost entirely by students with the help of a single adult advisor.
-The students, referred to as the GLTV Crew, shoot various events in the school such as sports, concerts, plays and events.
-Many shows are available on the station's website.
+The student member of the GLTV Crew shoot various events in the school such as sports, concerts, plays and events.

-Student government

-The student government consists of a President, Vice President, Secretary, Treasurer, and representatives from each class.
-An executive board is elected from the senior class, again with titles of President, Vice President, Secretary, and Treasurer.
-The Student Council works to make changes in student policy and plan special events.

-Administration

 The school's principal is Robert Nixon.
 His administration team includes the two assistant principals and the athletic director.